EMMANUEL-SUNMBOLA/Noble-Numbat/README.md

 * then make the file executable by running `chmod +x ~/custom`
 * then run `sudo mv ~/custom /usr/local/bin/custom`
 * To use your command just run `custom msg1`

+## DISCLAIMER
+* If your PC crashes or you lose your files na you sabi oo, backup if needed